 Professor Ling’s research interests are in applications of algebra and number theory to combinatorial designs, coding theory, cryptography and sequences.
-He has published about 200 journal and conference papers and two textbooks, and edited several conference proceedings.
+He has published more than 200 journal and conference papers and two textbooks, and edited several conference proceedings.
 His research has clinched more than S$20 million in funding.

 A visiting scholar at institutions such as the University of California, Berkeley, CNRS, ESSI Sophia Antipolis, INRIA, ENS Lyon, Macquarie University, the Technion, and Hanyang University, he was a recipient of the Singapore Youth Award (Science & Technology) in 2001, National Science Award (Team) in 2003, Service to Education Award from the Singapore Ministry of Education in 2010, Public Administration Medal (Silver) from the President of the Republic of Singapore in 2013, and Fellowship of the Singapore National Academy of Science in 2014.
 A passionate educator, he has also won numerous teaching excellence awards at both NTU and NUS.

-Active in serving the professional community, he is the Second Vice President of the Singapore National Academy of Science, and has been a Past President of the Southeast Asian Mathematical Society and the Singapore Mathematical Society, and a former member of the Board of Directors of the International Association for Cryptologic Research.
-He is also on the Management Boards of the Institute for Mathematical Sciences at NUS and the Board of Trustees of the Human Frontier Science Program Organization, and has served as a reviewer for research funding agencies in Singapore and abroad.
+Active in serving the professional community, he is the Vice President of the Singapore National Academy of Science, and has been a Past President of the Southeast Asian Mathematical Society and the Singapore Mathematical Society, and a former member of the Board of Directors of the International Association for Cryptologic Research.
+He is also on the Management Boards of the Institute for Mathematical Sciences at NUS and has served as a reviewer for research funding agencies in Singapore and abroad.

 |1.
 Applications of algebra and number theory to combinatorial designs, coding theory, cryptography and sequences|

 2. Arithmetic of modular curves and Galois representations